 Today's real-world AI applications require a production team to build, maintain and evolve their own AI Serving Substrate.

-These substrates typically include machine learning frameworks like TensorFlow, PyTorch, ONNX Runtime and TensorRT, AI serving frameworks like TensorFlow Serving, TorchServe, or Nvidia’s Triton Inference Server, and containerization and orchestration technologies like Docker and Kubernetes.
+We use this term to refer to the bottom layer of tools and distributed computing technologies that are required to build a modern scalable AI-enabled cloud application.
+These substrates typically include machine learning frameworks like TensorFlow , PyTorch , ONNX Runtime and TensorRT , AI serving frameworks like TensorFlow Serving , TorchServe , or Nvidia’s Triton Inference Server , and containerization and orchestration technologies like Docker and Kubernetes .
 In doing so, they strive to support user demand and meet or improve on requirements for cost, throughput, latency, and model predictive or generated content quality — all while avoiding hardware lock-in and maintaining cloud optionality.

 Achieving these goals is difficult because the current generation of serving substrates are usually custom in-house designs assembled with duct tape from many uncooperative components.
 This negatively impacts deployment velocity when new kinds of models need to be deployed, leads to reliability problems scaling these complicated ad-hoc systems, and prevents the use of the latest features needed by the most advanced models.
 As a result, these systems get replaced every few years as requirements change and model architectures evolve.

-At Modular, we have productized huge AI workloads and delivered them to billions of users, and we have replaced numerous serving substrates along the way.
+At Modular , we have productized huge AI workloads and delivered them to billions of users, and we have replaced numerous serving substrates along the way.
 Let’s look at some of the problems that need to be addressed to solve this once and for all.

+What does a modern AI Cloud application look like?
 Modern cloud applications are complex distributed systems orchestrating data-flows across several independent micro-services and components — sometimes spanning both cloud and edge.
 These distributed applications evolved to need a serving substrate that is responsible for scaling and managing them.

 Let’s look at a typical application stack, like automatic speech recognition (ASR) in the cloud, and explore some of the root causes of the problems we have faced.

-Modern AI system have evolved to include many problems that go beyond a simple serving binary.
+The many challenges in production AI serving Modern AI system have evolved to include many problems that go beyond a simple serving binary.

-A key source of complexity stems from the challenges serving multiple machine learning frameworks (TensorFlow, PyTorch, JAX, ONNX).
+The complexity of integrating multiple AI frameworks A key source of complexity stems from the challenges serving multiple machine learning frameworks (TensorFlow, PyTorch, JAX, ONNX).
 Production teams are often asked to provide a unified system in order to be agile and responsive to the needs of research teams.
 The typical solution is to layer on top of multiple frameworks, and use a “lowest-common-denominator” wrapper for the underlying runtimes.
 Unfortunately, this typically prevents the use of the most powerful and differentiating features that those frameworks provide.

 Another problem is that implementation details such as execution environment (remote vs. local) and communication protocol (gRPC vs. HTTP transport) are leaked to the application developer.
 As a result, developers typically need to directly manage crucial functional and performance aspects such as fault-tolerance and load-balancing instead of the serving API abstracting these implementation details away.